McGrath Car Loan FAQ - Answers to all your Car Loan questions!

 Q: What if I have a new job?

-A: It would be an unrealistic for us to only look at length of employment when it comes to a loan.
-What we are specifically looking for is your ability to repay the loan, which is based on much more than just length of employment.
-Lenders will require recent paycheck stubs and other documentation in order to approve the auto loan.
+A: Only considering the length of employment for a loan would be unrealistic.
+We specifically seek your ability to repay the loan, which depends on more than just length of employment.
+Lenders will require recent paycheck stubs and other documentation to approve the auto loan.

 Q: What if I'm Disabled or on Social Security?